 Mhairi Donaghy, Vice Chair (Membership Services)

-Mhairi Donaghy is Associate Director at EKOS Economic and Social Research and leads all of the practice’s regeneration and place development studies.
-She has considerable experience of towns and town centre research, having undertaken a wide range of studies across Scotland over many years including place audits, strategy and action plan development, project appraisals and funding applications.
+Mhairi Donaghy is Associate Director at Scottish Futures Trust, working in the Place, Housing and Economic Investment team.
+She has considerable experience of towns and town centre research, having supported a wide range of projects over the past thirty years including place audits, strategy and action plan development, project appraisals and funding applications.

 Tom Sneddon, Treasurer